Privacy Notice

 Where necessary, we may transfer personal information outside of the UK or Norway.
 When doing so, we comply with the UK GDPR and Norway GDPR, making sure appropriate safeguards are in place.

-In the normal course of events this means transfer of information between our systems based in either the UK or Norway, or between us and our suppliers.
+In the normal course of events this means transfer of information between our systems based in either the UK or Norway, or between us and our clients / suppliers.

 How to complain